 4).
 Reduced risk for injury in athletes: We work with a lot of avid exercisers and know how important it is to minimize any risk of injury.
 Collagen peptides are high in specific amino acids (building blocks of protein) such as glycine and proline, which in turn stimulate certain cells (namely fibroblasts and osteoblasts) to build new collagen.
 Supplementation with 30 grams of collagen peptides per day has been shown to reduce the risk for injuries on muscle, tendons, and ligaments in athletes.

 5).
-A good night’s sleep: And finally, If you listened to our talk during the sleep summit, we discussed about the calming effects of collagen.
+A good night’s sleep: And finally, years ago in our sleep summit, we discussed the calming effects of collagen.
 Researchers have determined this is due to its glycine content, an amino acid which has a sedative effect on the brain.
 We often recommend a scoop of collagen peptides in a cup of chamomile tea as a relaxing nightcap.